MVCA monitoring initiatives help ensure our watershed health

 - OBBN and OSAP techniques have been combined with water chemistry sampling into a 5 year study with other eastern Ontario conservation authorities, the MNRF, and university partners to assess pristine water ways vs. impacted sites and how this varies across different land forms.
 This program is called Stream Monitoring Assessment and Research Team Eastern Region (SMARTER).

-- The Provincial Water Quality Monitoring Network (PWQMN) is run by the MOE to track water quality at a number of road crossings across our watershed.
+- The Provincial Water Quality Monitoring Network (PWQMN) is run by the MOECC to track water quality at a number of road crossings across our watershed.
 Water samples are taken once a month during the ice free season, and some survey points have data that goes back decades.
 Indicators include chloride, nutrients, trace metals and other general chemistry parameters.
 The information generated by the PWQMN supports the development and implementation of water protection programs and activities such as source protection plans, nutrient management plans, assessing applications for water takings and setting water quality standards.

 - The Provincial Groundwater Monitoring Network (PGMN) feeds data into a provincial database run by the MOECC on ground water levels, temperature, and water chemistry variables such as chlorides and nitrates.
 Water level and temperature are taken daily, whereas water chemistry is sampled every fall.
 These well sites do not necessarily reflect what private well uses are consuming and they should have their water regularly tested by the local Health Unit.